grantwinney/52-Weeks-of-Pi/README.md

 2. **Send Morse Code Via Button Click**: A Python script for accepting incoming signals (via a button on the bread board that "closes" the circuit), and translating the input into morse code.

-## Contributing
+## Issues?
+Errors?

-Since this is just me playing around with the Pi, I don't expect any contributions from anyone.

-By all means though, if you notice a typo or something that's blatantly wrong, I'd appreciate pull requests with fixes.
+If you notice a typo or something that's blatantly wrong, I'd appreciate pull requests with fixes.
 I don't know much about the Pi yet, and the last thing I want to do is steer someone wrong...

 Alternatively, feel free to post an issue if you want to bring something in here to my attention.
 Thanks!